Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ### Line continuation

 JavaScript allows some lines to continue with a backslash \ on the end.
 Not a very clear style in general.
-But can be useful maybe for some big block of text you need to get into the code.
+But can be useful for some big block of text you need to get into the code.

 Also plain statements can run over more than one line.
 Not usually very clear.